 3. The Company will consider potential risks of environmental pollution in the evaluation process prior to purchase of new equipment or machinery, or the implementation of new products or processes.

-The Company has an environmental management system that is certified to ISO 14001enabling it to set and review environmental objectives, targets and controls for the following:
+The Company has an environmental management system that is accredited to ISO 14001 enabling it to set and review environmental objectives, targets and controls for the following:

 1. Product design – the use of safer and more sustainable materials will be given preference in product and packaging design.
 Products will be designed for end-of-life considerations.
 Packaging will be minimised while ensuring that the product is protected for shipping.

 2. Procurement – ethical and environmental considerations will be incorporated within the purchasing process.
-Only timber that is Chain of Custody certified by either FSC or PEFC will be used.
+Only timber that is FSC® certified or PEFC certified will be used.

 4. Facility improvement and maintenance – energy saving measures will be considered on a regular basis.